Greece Moments Greece Moments

 Hiking on Andros: A feast for the senses

-For the half-day hike you park your car about 2 km east of Arni on the road to Vourkoti.
-Here a dirt road leads up to the right up to a bizarre rocky outcrop, on which the white chapel is impressively enthroned.
+For the half-day hike, park your car about 2 km east of Arni on the road to Vourkoti.
+From here, a dirt road leads up to the right towards a bizarre rocky outcrop, on which the white chapel is impressively enthroned.

-As you hike up the mountain, you will be accompanied by a magnificent view of the village of Arni and colorful slopes covered in lush maquis.
+As you hike up the mountain, you are accompanied by a magnificent view of the village of Arni and colourful slopes covered in lush maquis.
 Directly below the boulder is another chapel, behind which there are shelters for grazing sheep.

 profitis ilias kapelle andros